sachinkumar-official/Snaatak-Documentation/AWS Budget and Cost Anomaly Alerts.md

 ## Introduction

-Controlling cloud costs is a fundamental challenge for businesses, startups, and even individuals using AWS. **AWS Budgets** and **Cost Anomaly Alerts** are industry-standard tools designed for real-time cloud cost management, prevention of billing surprises, and governance.
-This documentation provides a simple yet comprehensive guide to these services, including workflow diagrams, practical tips, and professional standards.
+This documentation provides a simple yet comprehensive guide to using AWS Budgets and Cost Anomaly Alerts for proactive cloud financial management.
+Learn how to set up budgets, monitor your AWS spending, receive automated alerts, and take action to optimize costs and prevent billing surprises.

 ---